pittcsc/pittcswiki/src/guides/career/product-management.md

 search_tags: ["pm", "product", "product management"]
 ---

 Product Management as a career is difficult to define, and my personal opinions on the career I chose change every year I give the 'Intro to Product' talk.
-I'll capture **my** consistent beliefs here.
+I'll capture **my** consistent beliefs on the basics of the role here.

 ## Product Management?